 Just think of how much money he wasted and how long it will last.
 Probably not very long.

 So what do you look for when you hire a landscaper?
-I would look for honesty, creativeness and promptness.
+I would verify the contractor license first and then look for honesty, creativity, and promptness.
 Are they on time?
 Do they have the same ideas as you?
 Ask them many questions to feel them out.

 Almost all landscapers will try to get you to install Carolina Cherry, Queen Palms, Australian Bottles, Japanese Blueberry, Cypress and my favorite Japanese Privets.
 They all look great at the nursery and do well in California, but will not do well in Las Vegas.